By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

-Medical lien reduction percentages follow predictable patterns based on the size of the lien.
-Understanding these ranges gives you realistic expectations for negotiations.
+Medical lien reductions follow predictable patterns based on size.
+Knowing these ranges gives you realistic expectations before any negotiation starts.

 Small Medical Liens (Under $5,000)